dshieble/dshieble.github.io/_posts/2023-05-15-large-language-models-part-2.md

 The One Pass LLM relies entirely on human input to structure the information that the LLM uses.
 The hybrid approach gives the LLM control over one search query but does not enable the LLM to request additional information.
 The End-to-End Agent system can sequentially issue multiple search queries of increasing refinement as it sees and interprets the results of earlier search queries.

 Choosing a spot on this spectrum requires a number of considerations.
 For example: if we expect the same query to the search API to be applicable to all questions that users may ask the Q/A system, then the One Pass LLM is probably sufficient.
-If we expect each query to require different underlying data then giving the LLM control over the query logic can reduce the complexity required.
+If we expect each query to require different underlying data then we may want to give the LLM control over the query logic.

 Furthermore, an End-to-End Agent must track context across multiple executions and balance multiple input and output formats.
 Less powerful (cheaper) LLMs can struggle to do this effectively.
 In addition, these designs often involve a large number of LLM executions per query, which can be quite expensive.
 The One Pass and Hybrid LLMs are substantially cheaper.

+Also, the more control we cede to LLMs, the larger the aperture for prompt injection.
+This [article](https://simonwillison.net/2023/Apr/25/dual-llm-pattern/) explores design patterns that minimize prompt injection risk.

 ## Context Windows